 Can I renew the contract?

-Your month-on-month lease contract should have a provision on renewal or extension of the lease.
+Your month-on-month lease contract should have a provision for renewal or extension of the lease.
 The stipulations shall indicate the period you're supposed to signify your intent.
 This may be at least five days before the expiry date.
-It should also explicitly inform you on the methods to express your intent such as by signing a new contract or extension form, whichever is applicable.
+It should also explicitly inform you of the methods to express your intent such as by signing a new contract or extension form, whichever is applicable.